 - 1. Develop an understanding of fundamental business principles. - 2.
 Acquire the skills and dispositions needed to enable sound business practices. - 3.
-Develop awareness of current business issues and trends and how to effectively operate in a global and changing environment. - 4.
+Develop awareness of current business issues and trends affecting functional areas of business and how to effectively operate in a global and changing environment. - 4.
 Develop a philosophy of business that incorporates a biblical worldview. - 5.
 Evidence the ability to operate as business professionals in a variety of settings-commercial, non-profit ministry, and crosscultural.